Skip to main content

 <child>The downstream link driven by this joint.

-<axis>The axis of rotation or translation (unit vector).
+<axis>The axis of rotation or translation, expressed as a unit vector.

 <joint name="joint1" type="revolute">